sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 Create Analytical App
 ======================

-Fire Insights enables you to create Analytical Apps.
+Sparkflows enables you to create Analytical Apps.

 Below are the steps required to create a new Analytical App: